 The District's policy of nondiscrimination will extend to students, staff, the general public, and individuals with whom it does business.
-No person shall be excluded from or discriminated against in admission to Montachusett Regional Vocational Technical School or in obtaining the advantages, privileges, and courses of study of such public school on account of race, color, gender, gender identity, ethnicity, sexual orientation, disability, religion or national origin.
+No person shall be excluded from or discriminated against in admission to Montachusett Regional Vocational Technical School or in obtaining the advantages, privileges, and courses of study of such public school on account of race, color, gender, gender identity, ethnicity, sexual orientation, disability, religion, national origin, or homelessness.